 If science fiction is your diversion of choice, come see our large selection of Star Wars memorabilia and other nostalgic collectibles.
 We often host workshops and special promotions for dealers and collectors.
 Check out our quarterly calendar of events.

 All that shopping can really make you hungry.
 Whatever your interest, we’ve got something for you at the Brass Armadillo Phoenix, so come see what everybody’s talkin’ about!

 The Phoenix, AZ – Brass Armadillo Antique Mall is easy to find on the northwest corner of Interstate 17 at Cactus Road.
 To view a quick tour of the inside of the mall, check out our Google Business View by clicking this link.

-Although costume jewelry as we recognize it today did not come about until the early 20th century, the concept of costume jewelry can be traced back to the 18th century.
-Fashion jewelry styles reflected the societies and eras in which...
+Although vintage costume jewelry as we in Phoenix, AZ recognize it today did not come about until the early 20th century, the history of costume jewelry can be traced back to the 18th century.
+Fashion jewelry styles reflected the societies...